Large Language Model Unlearning for Source Code: Abstract

 \section{Abstract}

-Large Language Model for Software Engineering (LLM4SE) have demonstrated significant success, but LLMs' potential memorization of sensitive or outdated training data introduces critical risks to legal compliance, software security, and code quality.
-LLM unlearning techniques, which can eliminate the influence of undesired data from LLMs in a post-training way, present a promising solution to address these concerns.
-While recent efforts in LLM unlearning show effectiveness in natural language data, their applicability to source code remains underexplored.
-Our empirical study reveals that existing LLM unlearning approaches, when applied to source code, cause severe model utility degradation, rendering models practically unusable for code generation.
-In this paper, we propose \ourapproach, a novel unlearning approach that enables LLMs to forget undesired code content while effectively preserving their code generation capabilities. \ourapproach suppresses the probability of forget data in LLMs' output distribution while promoting candidate distributional components, enabling the model to jointly learn to forget specific content and retain its general capabilities.
-To facilitate this study, we establish a benchmark for code unlearning evaluation, which includes three critical downstream tasks: copyrighted code unlearning, insecure code unlearning, and deprecated API unlearning.
-Our comprehensive evaluation demonstrates that \ourapproach achieves superior balance between forget quality and model utility compared to existing unlearning approaches across three downstream tasks, while consistently exhibiting improvements when applied to LLMs of varying series. \ourapproach also exhibits superior robustness against adversarial attacks without generating or exposing the data to be forgotten.
-Perceptual quality evaluation further validates our approach's advantages in both forgetting performance and user experience.
+While Large Language Models (LLMs) excel at code generation, their inherent tendency toward verbatim memorization of training data introduces critical risks like copyright infringement, insecure emission, and deprecated API utilization, \etc. A straightforward yet promising defense is unlearning, \ie, erasing or down-weighting the offending snippets through post-training.
+However, we find its application to source code often tends to spill over, damaging the basic knowledge of programming languages learned by the LLM and degrading the overall capability.
+To ease this challenge, we propose \ourapproach for precise source code unlearning. \ourapproach surgically zeroes out the prediction probability of the prohibited tokens, and renormalizes the remaining distribution so that the generated code stays correct.
+By excising only the targeted snippets, \ourapproach achieves precise forgetting without much degradation of the LLM's overall capability.
+To facilitate in-depth evaluation against \ourapproach, we establish an unlearning benchmark consisting of three downstream tasks (\ie, unlearning of copyrighted code, insecure code, and deprecated APIs), and introduce Pareto Dominance Ratio (PDR) metric, which indicates both the forget quality and the LLM utility.
+Our comprehensive evaluation demonstrates that \ourapproach achieves superior overall performance between forget quality and model utility compared to existing unlearning approaches across three downstream tasks, while consistently exhibiting improvements when applied to LLMs of varying series. \ourapproach also exhibits superior robustness against adversarial attacks without generating or exposing the data to be forgotten.
 These results underscore that our approach not only successfully extends the application boundary of unlearning techniques to source code, but also holds significant implications for advancing reliable code generation.